Even small changes to your cooking can help you reduce your risk for heart disease. You can protect your heart and blood vessels by:

 - Squeeze fresh lemon juice or lime juice on steamed vegetables, broiled fish, rice, salads or pasta.

 - Try a salt-free herbs and spices.
 Fresh herbs are also a great choice.

 - Onion and garlic add lots of flavor without the bad stuff.

 - Try marinades for meat with healthy plant based oils, herbs and spices.

 Cut away visible fat from meat and poultry.
 Roast food on a rack to let the fat drip off.
 Choose cuts of meat that are lean and peel the skin off poultry before you eat it.

-Why? less of the bad fats and more heart-healthy fats
+These oils have less of the bad fats and more heart-healthy fats.

-Why?
-Less sodium, less saturated fat and zero trans fat
+These options have less sodium, less saturated fat and zero trans fat.

-Why?
-Less total fat, less saturated fat and less sodium
+These options have less total fat, less saturated fat and less sodium.